syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 ### onZooming

-Called whenever zooming is happening.
+Whenever zooming happens, this method is called.
 Subclasses can override this method to do any custom operations based on the details provided in the [MapZoomDetails].

 [MapZoomDetails] contains following properties,
     * [MapZoomDetails.previousVisibleBounds] - provides the visible bounds before the current zooming operation completes i.e. current visible bounds.